Olliver's Adventures: Production

 The pilot special cost about $500,000 (US$330,000) to produce, and was originally distributed by Cochran Entertainment.

 Telecast and home media

 Olliver's Adventures originally aired on Teletoon on September 3, 2002 with the first 13 episodes.
-It consisted 117 shorts or 39 episodes of 3 shorts each, along with a pilot special.
+It consisted of 117 shorts or 39 episodes of 3 shorts each, along with a pilot special.
 The final episode aired on March 20, 2005.
 In the U.S., the show formerly aired on Animania HD.

 Season 1 of the show used to be on Tubi, but have since become unavailable to watch.
 The first 6 episodes (18 shorts) also used to be released on Ameba TV, but is now unavailable to watch as well.